-This is a request to admir nister doctoral comprehensive examination ns to ·
+This is a request to admin ister doctoral comprehensive examination is to ·

-The examinations will be administered (four days of questions, thr ee hours per day) over the period:
+The examinations will be administered (four days of questions, three e hours per day)) over the period:

 to at (approximate times) to each day.
 Arrangements

-have been made for the en xaminations to be administered in (room l location).
+have been made for the ex xaminations to be administered in (room l ocation).

 , Examination Committee Chair Date

 Approved: , Associate Director Date

-II.
-Report of examining This is to affirm that doctoral comprehensive e Committee responses: g committee has successfu examinations. lly completed th e written portion of his/her
+This is to affirm that doctoral comprehensive e Committee responses: has successful xaminations. ly completed the written portion of his/her

 Research Date

 Theory Date

 Inside Area Date

 Outside Area Date

-The examination - both c uestions and student's responses - has be en placed in the student's file.
+The examination - both q uestions and student's responses - has been en placed in the student's file.

 Received and approved: